wp-plugins/adapter-widget-rows/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Drag and drop widgets on your full screen.
 They'll fit into horizontal rows, and re-size on mobile devices.
-Build an entire page of widgets, with up to 6 rows.
+Create up to 6 rows.

 == Description ==